ingesolvoll/glimt/README.md

 # FSM configuration

+**Everything is optional, unless specified otherwise.**

-`:id` Needs to be a simple, non-qualified keyword for now.
+`:id` **Required** Needs to be a simple, non-qualified keyword for now.
 That requirement will change

-`:http-xhrio` Request map passed to https://github.com/day8/re-frame-http-fx
+`:http-xhrio` **Required** Request map as defined by https://github.com/day8/re-frame-http-fx

 `:max-retries` Number of times the FSM will retry a failing request.
 Default 0.

 `:retry-delay` Number of milliseconds between each retry.
 Alternatively, you can pass in a function that accepts the current number of retries and returns a number of milliseconds.
+Default 2000.

 `:on-success` A re-frame event vector to dispatch to with the data from a successful response.

 `:path` An alternative to `on-success`, where the response data is inserted into the app DB under the given path.

+**You need to specity exactly one of `:on-success` and `:path`.**

 `:on-loading` Re-frame event vector to dispatch when request starts